Home / Career Guides / Database Architect

 Pursue continuous learning

-• Obtaining certifications like Oracle Certified Professional, Microsoft Certified: Azure Data Engineer Associate, or AWS Certified Big Data could be beneficial
+• Obtain certifications such as the Oracle Certified Professional, Microsoft Certified: Azure Data Engineer Associate, or AWS Certified Big Data

-• Attending workshops, training, and courses on emerging technologies such as distributed databases, machine learning, and data visualization
+• Attend workshops and courses on topics like distributed databases, machine learning, and data visualization

-• Reading respected industry publications and keeping up-to-date with the latest research papers in the field of database architecture
+• Read industry publications and keep up with the latest research in database architecture

 Where the database architect jobs are